vikasverma1077/ICT/README.md

 ```

-Disclaimer: The purpose of this repo is to provide a user with an easy to use code for reproducing the results in our paper and to use this work in their own research, instead of providing a highly optimized code.
+Disclaimer: Instead of providing a highly optimized code, the purpose of this repo is to provide a user with an easy to use code for reproducing the results in our paper and to use this work in their own research.
 This repo uses the code from Mean-Teacher repo : (https://github.com/CuriousAI/mean-teacher)